in28minutes/in28minutes.github.io/_posts/2017-12-15-implementing-aop-with-spring-boot.md

 - How do you implement cross cutting concerns in an application?
 	- If you would want to log every request to a web application, what are the options you can think of?
 	- If you would want to track performance of every request, what options can you think of?
-- What is an Aspect and Pointcut in AOP?
+- What is an Aspect and Point cut in AOP?
 - What are the different types of AOP advices?
 - How do you implement AOP with Spring Boot?
 - How to use Spring AOP and AspectJ to implement your aspects?